 How much F1 drivers earn is a complicated question to answer.
 The F1 wage payers are often reluctant to reveal the official figures, and then there is sponsorship to factor in.

 It’s no secret that Formula 1 is a money-spinning sport.
 With some of the biggest car brands in the world competing with lucrative brand deals, the money involved in the pinnacle of racing is dizzying.
 And as you would expect, this is reflected in F1 driver salaries.

-With a mere 20 drivers reaching the top of motorsport, they are renowned as the very best behind the wheel.
-And despite how good a car might be mechanically, it’s the driver who can really make the difference on the track.
+Only 20 drivers reach the top of motorsport, and despite how good a car might be mechanically, it is the person behind the wheel that can really make the difference.